Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER: Abstract

 \section{Abstract}

-We conduct a spectral and timing analysis of \srcg\ and \srce\ with the aim of studying the evolution of Type-C QPOs with spectral parameters.
-The high cadence data from \textit{Insight}-HXMT and \nicer\ allow us to track them.
-Type-C QPOs appear at the end of low-hard state and/or hard-intermediate state.
-The results reveal that the QPO frequency is closely related to the inner disk radius and mass accretion rate in the two sources.
-Such a correlation is nicely consistent with the dynamic frequency model.
+We conduct a spectral and timing analysis of \srcg\ and \srce\ with the aim of studying the evolution of type-C QPOs with spectral parameters.
+The high cadence data from \textit{Insight}-HXMT and \nicer\ allow us to track the evolution of QPOs and spectra simultaneously.
+Type-C QPOs appear at the end of low-hard state and/or hard- intermediate state.
+Our results reveal that the QPO frequency is closely related to the inner disk radius and mass accretion rate in the two sources.
+This correlation aligns well with the dynamic frequency model of a truncated disk.

 \keywords{High energy astrophysics; X-ray astronomy; Low mass X-ray Binary; Stellar mass black holes}